Skip to content

 Typical cases: school trips, summer camps, youth sports teams.
 The companion is usually the monitor, teacher, or group leader acting as a temporary guardian.
 The declared relationship is “guardian” or “other” depending on the documentation provided.

-If the minor travels alone (uncommon in this age bracket but not impossible), the competent authority should be consulted.
+If the minor travels alone (uncommon in this age bracket but not impossible), consult the competent authority.
 Admission of unaccompanied minors to tourist accommodations is generally subject to explicit parental authorisation and may raise concerns from the accommodation, regardless of the registration regulations.

 From age 18: standard regime

 From the age of majority, registration is identical to that of any adult.
-No relationship is declared.
-No mandatory companion.
-Data is collected in full.
-The signer of the accuracy declaration is the guest themselves.
+No relationship is declared and there’s no mandatory companion.
+Data is collected in full, and the signer of the accuracy declaration is the guest themselves.

 The case of “Guest 1” (the reservation holder)

-A particularity of the flow.
-The first registered guest of each reservation is, by convention, the reservation holder.
-The person who contracts the accommodation.
-The one who bears primary responsibility for the rest of the guests’ data being correct.
+The first registered guest of each reservation is, by convention, the reservation holder: the person who contracts the accommodation and bears primary responsibility for the rest of the guests’ data being correct.

-The holder is always of legal age in practice.
+In practice, the holder is always of legal age.
 Minors never appear as holders.

 Common mistakes when registering minors in Spanish vacation rentals

-After processing thousands of check-ins, these are the most common ones in this area:
+After processing thousands of check-ins, these are the ones that come up most.

 1. Registering a minor under 14 as an adult

 Out of habit, some operators fill out a report for each person on the reservation, young children included.
-Not necessary.
-And it can trigger rejections from the Ministry if the DNI data is invalid (because the child has none).
+It isn’t necessary, and it can trigger rejections from the Ministry if the DNI data is invalid (because the child has none).

-Fix: mark the minor as a companion.
-Let the system count them toward total occupancy without requesting a document.
+Fix: mark the minor as a companion and let the system count them toward total occupancy without requesting a document.

 2. Forgetting parentesco for ages 14 to 17

-If a teenager is registered without declaring a relationship to an adult on the same reservation, the Ministry returns a validation error.
-The communication is not considered complete.
+If a teenager is registered without declaring a relationship to an adult on the same reservation, the Ministry returns a validation error and the communication is not considered complete.

 Fix: the form should force the selection of a relationship when the guest’s date of birth falls in this bracket.